raax7/DBD-Offsets/README.md

 # Offsets from: 15/12/2023
 ## Updated: NO

 <br>

-Notes:
-All sigs are to references.
-For example, the calling of a function.
+Notes: All sigs are to references.
+For example, the calling of a specific function.

 # Global Offsets
 - GObjects: 0xDC96550